 The Court of Appeals then briefly canvassed the relevant precedents, stated that the law concerning punitive damages against municipalities under § 1983 is in a "state of flux," id., at A-15, and concluded: "[W]e would be hard-pressed to say that the trial judge's punitive damages instruction was plain error.
-Nor is this a case containing such 'peculiar circumstances [to warrant noticing error] to prevent a clear miscarriage of justice.'
-"Ibid.. quoting Nimrod v.
-Sylvester, 369 F. 2d 870, 873 (CA1 1966) (citation omitted; brackets in original).
+Nor is this a case containing such 'peculiar circumstances [to warrant noticing error] to prevent a clear miscarriage of justice.'"
+Ibid., quoting Nimrod v.
+Sylvester, 369 F.2d 870, 873 (CAl 1966) (citation omitted; brackets in original).

-Respondents argue before this Court that the decision of the Court of Appeals should be affirmed, because petitioners failed to object to the punitive damages instruction.2 They rely on Federal Rule of Civil Procedure 51, which states in relevant part: "No party may assign as error the giving or the
+Respondents argue before this Court that the decision of the Court of Appeals should be affirmed, because petitioners failed to object to the punitive damages instruction.2 They rely on

-2 Respondents also argue, on the merits, that the punitive damages instruction was correct.
-Because I conclude that the Court of Appeals should be affirmed on a procedural ground, I need not consider this additional argument, except to observe that the Ccurt's treatment of it may well reflect the absence of full consideration of the punitive damages question by the court below.
+2Respondents also argue, on the merits, that the punitive damages instruction was correct.
+Because I conclude that the Court of Appeals should be affirmed on a procedural ground, I need not consider this additional argument, except to observe that the Court's treatment of it may well reflect the absence of full consideration of the punitive damages question by the court below.

-The Court thus relies on 19th century caselaw for the proposition that municipalities may not be held liable for punitive damages, without distinguishing between the common situation in which municipal liability is predicated on a theory of respondeat superior, and the more unusual situation in which the violation is committed in accordance with official governmental policy.
-See ante, at 11-15.
-Only in the latter situation have we held that a municipality may be sued under § 1983, Monell v Dept. of Social Services, 436 U. S. 685, 690-691 (1978).
-It is the latter context that the Court's cited precedent is least relevant, and that its cencern for "blameless or unknowing taxpayers," ante, at 19, is least compelling.
-Indeed, when the elected representatives of the people adopt a municipal policy that violates the Constitution, it seems perfectly reasonable to impose punitive damages on those ultimately responsible for the policy-the citizens.
+The Court thus relies on nineteenth century caselaw for the proposition that municipalities may not be held liable for punitive damages, without distinguishing between the common situation in which municipal liability is predicated on a theory of respondent superior, and the more unusual situation in which the violation is committed in accordance with official governmental policy.
+See ante, at .
+Only in the latter situation may a municipality be sued under § 1983, Monell v.
+Dep't of Social Services, 436 U.S. 658, 690-691 (1978).
+It is in the latter context that the the Court's cited precedent is least relevant, and that its concern for "blameless or unknowing"

-failure to give an instruction unless he objects thereto before the jury retires to consider its verdict."
+Federal Rule of Civil Procedure 51, which states: "No party may assign as error the giving or the failure to give an instruction unless he objects thereto before the jury retires to consider its verdict."

 Rule 51 could not be expressed more clearly.
 Cases too numerous to list have held that failure to object to proposed jury instructions in a timely manner in accordance with Rule 51 precludes appellate review.
 Rule 51 serves an important function in ensuring orderly judicial administration and fairness to the parties.
 The trial judge is thereby informed in precise terms of any objections to proposed instructions, and thus is given "an opportunity upon second thought, and before it is too late, to correct any inadvertent or erroneous failure to charge."
 Marshall v.
-Nugent, 222 F. 2d 604, 615 (CA1 1955).
-Moreover, the Rule prevents litigants from making the tactical decision not to object to instructions at trial in order to preserve a ground for appeal.
+Nugent, 222 F. 2d 604, 615 (CAl 1955).
+Moreover, the Rule prevents litigants from from making the tactical decision not to object to instructions at trial in order to preseve a ground for appeal.
 In light of the significant purposes and "uncompromising language," ante, at 7, of Rule 51, courts should not depart lightly from its strictures.